-- ii.
-A duly executed proxy form should be deposited with African Prudential Plc., Palmgrove bus stop, 220B, Ikorodu Road, Somolu, Lagos State not later than 3 working days before the time fixed for the meeting or sent electronically to cxc@africaprudential.com. - iii.
+- xiii.
+Further to the directives on physical distancing and the restriction of large public gatherings due to COVID- 19 pandemic, the Corporate Affairs Commission (CAC) has approved that the AGM be conducted through the use of proxies by Shareholders of the Bank.
+In view of the above, members should appoint a proxy of their choice from the following selected proxies to represent them at the meeting: (a) Alhaji Adebayo Jimoh (b) Mr. Yemi Adefisan, (c) Mr. Michael Omolaja (d) Mr. Yaya Ajagbe and (e) Otunba Adeboye Oladejo - xiv.
+A duly executed proxy form should be deposited with African Prudential Plc., African Prudential plc.
+Palmgrove bus stop, 220B, Ikorodu Road, Shomolu, Lagos State not later than 3 working days before the time fixed for the meeting or cxc@africaprudential.com. - xv.
 For the appointment of a proxy to be valid for the purposes of the meeting, the Company has made arrangements, at its cost, for the stamping of the instruments of proxy.